What Credit Score Is Needed To Be Eligible for a Credit Card?

 New Credit

 The final 10% of your FICO score relates to new credit.
 You might think you need to add to your credit mix to improve your score.
-However, be cautious when applying for new credit or increasing your credit limit, since it can negatively impact the favorable credit score required for the credit card you want.
+However, be cautious when applying for new credit or increasing your credit limit, since it can negatively impact your score.

 Inquiries will stay on your credit report for two years; too many of them in a short period can hurt your score.
 Apply for new credit only when you need to, not to improve your credit mix.